What is a Multinational Corporation (MNC)?

 Reasons for Being a Multinational Corporation

 There are various reasons why companies want to become multinational corporations.
 Here are some of the most common motivations:

 1. Access to lower production costs

 Setting up production in other countries, especially in developing economies, usually translates to spending significantly less on production costs.
-Though outsourcing is a way of doing this, setting up manufacturing plants in other countries may be even more cost-efficient.
+Though outsourcing is a way of achieving the objective, setting up manufacturing plants in other countries may be even more cost-efficient.

 2. Proximity to target international markets

 It is beneficial to set up business in countries where the target consumer market of a company is located.
 Doing so helps reduce transport costs and gives multinational corporations easier access to consumer feedback and information, as well as to consumer intelligence.

 4. Avoidance of tariffs

 When a company produces or manufactures its products in another country where they also sell their products, they are exempt from import quotas and tariffs.

 Models of MNCs

 The following are the different models of multinational corporations:

 In the centralized model, companies put up an executive headquarters in their home country and then build various manufacturing plants and production facilities in other countries.
 Its most important advantage is being able to avoid tariffs and import quotas and take advantage of lower production costs.

 The regionalized model states that a company keeps its headquarters in one country that supervises a collection of offices that are located in other countries.
 Unlike the centralized model, the regionalized model includes subsidiaries and affiliates that all report to the headquarters.

 In the multinational model, a parent company operates in the home country and puts up subsidiaries in different countries.
 The difference is that the subsidiaries and affiliates are more independent in their operations.